Some eye drops have been recalled due to potentially fatal bacterial contamination. Click here for more information.

 There are many reasons to keep your eyes healthy.
 One of which is that so much of our communication with the world around us comes through our eyes.
 The eyes are not only responsible for sight but also color and depth perception.
 Needless to say, it is important to keep them functioning as good as possible.

-If you choose to receive an optomap during your visit, your doctor can show you things they typically see during a dilated exam.
-They can also compare changes in your retina year over year by saving the optomap in your digital health record.
+If you choose to receive an Optomap during your visit, your doctor can show you things they typically see during a dilated exam.
+They can also compare changes in your retina year over year by saving the Optomap in your digital health record.

 At Simon Eye, we are committed to providing you with eye care for life by using state-of-the-art technology and delivering an excellent patient experience every time you visit.
-We recommend that our patients include an optomap as part of your annual comprehensive eye exam.
+We recommend that our patients include an Optomap as part of your annual comprehensive eye exam.

 Ready to Get Started?